 As of January 15, 2015, new rules came into effect regarding installing computer programs.
 It is now illegal to install programs, such as malware, on someone’s computer without consent.

 As a business owner, it is your responsibility to understand and comply with the new legislation.

-If you use email, SMS, social media, or instant messaging to send promotional information about your business to customers and prospects, you must have a valid form of consent from your contacts.
+If you use email, SMS, social media, or instant messaging to send promotional information about your business to customers and prospects, you must have a valid form of implied or expressed consent from your contacts.